barter-rs/barter-rs/README.md

 * **For brevity**: Imports are not included.
 * **For simplicity**:
   * Engine and Trader(s) are configuration with hard-coded values rather than loaded in configuration values.
+  * Engine only contains one Trader (usually you would have many Traders, one for each Market).
-  * Remote shutdown is not orchestrated via the engine_termination_rx, this should be added as per your taste (eg/ HTTP endpoint).
+  * Remote Commands (eg/ Command::Terminate, Command::ExitPosition) are not sent to the Engine via it's command_tx, this control over the Engine can be added as per your taste (eg/ connected to an HTTP endpoint).

 ```rust,no_run
 #[tokio::main]